-VI.
+VII.
 SUMMARY

-The parking management strategies recommended here are intended to provide a template for action leading to a more efficient and organized parking system for the downtown.
-The strategies would be led by a Downtown Parking Manager with informed insight and direction from a representative Downtown Parking Advisory Committee.
+The parking management and multi-modal strategies recommended here are intended to provide a template for action leading to a more efficient and organized parking system for the downtown.
+The strategies would be led by a Downtown Parking Coordinator with informed insight and direction from a representative Downtown Parking Advisory Committee.